FTHPC/FaultSight/databaseSetup/examples/FlipIt/README.md

 Instructions for using FaultSite with Flipit:

 1.)
-Replace FlipIt's `/analysis/database.py` with the updated `database.py` in this directory.
-Additionally place `databaseSetup.py` in FlipIt's `/analysis/` directory.
+The files in this directory are taken from the `/scripts/analysis/` folder in FlipIt.
+I have made some small adjustments to these analysis files to make them compatible with FaultSight.

 2.)
+Modify the `analysis_config.py` such that it points to the FlipIt injection campaign.

-Modify FlipIt's `/analysis/analysis_config.py` according to your needs, `cd` to FlipIt's analysis directory, and generate the database via
+3.) `cd` to this directory, and generate the database via

 ```
 python 'main.py'
 ```

 3.)
-FlipIt will generate a database file `campaign.db` in the `/analysis` directory.
+This will generate a database file `campaign.db` in this directory.
 Copy this to the `database` directory in FaultSight (`/faultSight/database`).

 4.)
 Refer to the main README for running FaultSight with this new database.